invicticide/fractive/README.md

 	node -v
 	npm -v

+Clone the Fractive repository:

+	mkdir fractive
+	git clone git@github.com:invicticide/fractive.git fractive

+(If you plan on contributing to Fractive, create a GitHub fork and clone that instead.)

 ## Story basics

 Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
 You'll need to create a folder somewhere to put these files in; this will be your **project folder**.
+(Keep it separate from your Fractive repository!)

+	mkdir my_story
+	touch text.md
+	touch script.js

 In Markdown, you'll write your story text in **sections**, each preceded by a special macro that looks like this: `{{SectionName}}`.
 Each section name (the part inside the double curly braces) must be unique within the story, and section names may not contain whitespace or punctuation: only letters and numbers.
 A simple section would look like this: